Rep. Bill Johnson to Newsmax: Biden Will Sign Israel Bill if He's Serious

-If President Joe Biden is serious about standing behind Israel he'll agree to sign the House bill that separates $14 billion in funding for its war efforts from his overall $105 billion bill that combines funding for Israel along with Ukraine and other matters, Rep. Bill Johnson said on Newsmax Sunday.
+If President Joe Biden is serious about standing behind Israel he'll agree to sign the House bill that separates $14 billion in funding for its war efforts from his overall $105 billion bill that combines funding for Israel along with Ukraine and other matters, Rep. Bill Johnson told Newsmax on Sunday.

 But the "sense of the House" is that Israel is the main priority, and "that's why we passed that $14 billion aid package," Johnson said.